Lissadell House and Gardens, Sligo, Ireland

-The Coach House & Riding Arena comples is our visitor reception centre at Lissadell, and houses our tea rooms, shop and wonderful Exhibitions.
+The Coach House & Riding Arena complex is our visitor reception centre at Lissadell, and houses our tea rooms, shop and wonderful Exhibitions.
 This is where you buy your ticket, and get visitor information about house tours, exhibitions, the gardens and woodland walks.
-Note that guided House tours take place on the hour, every hour from 11am to 5pm, that is at 11am, 12 noon, 1pm, 2pm, 3pm, 4pm and 5pm.
+Note that guided House tours take place every hour, on the hour, from 11am to 5pm, that is at 11am, 12 noon, 1pm, 2pm, 3pm, 4pm and 5pm.
 Subject to numbers there may be extra tours on the half hour - check in the shop when you buy your ticket.

 Lissadell House & Gardens is a country estate, so be sure to wear appropriate footwear.